foongsq/money-game/README.md

   - about 50KB for a document with base64Img, depends on size of image I think
   - Can get around this by compressing the image before storing

+**Design Decision: Schema Validation on server side**

+Upon some reading, I decided not to focus too much on schema validation on the server side for this project.
+This is because input validation will already be done on the client side for user experience purposes and the client side will be sending the correct data to the API.
+I am able to do this since this is a small project and I am the only developer involved.
+However, if there were separate people working on the frontend and backend, I would definitely prioritize schema validation on server side more.